Kyle44/wishlist-watchers/README.md

 ## MVP

-See MVP Feature in Issues.
+See MVP Epic in Issues.

 ## Future Development